GSA/digitalgov.gov/content/topics/plain-language/_index.md

 # Curated list of content, can be internal or external links
 featured_links:
-  title: "Plain language: essential knowledge"
+  title: "Plain language: Essential knowledge"
   resources:
   - title: "An introduction to plain language"
     href: "/resources/an-introduction-to-plain-language/"